-Internally, an infusion or tincture of calendula can be used for the treatment of inflammation or ulceration of the digestive or urinary tracts.
+For example, an infusion or tincture of calendula can be used to treat inflammation or ulceration of the digestive or urinary tracts.

 To make an infusion, pour one cup of almost-boiling water over 1-2 teaspoons dried calendula blossoms (or 1-2 tablespoons fresh).
 Cover and let stand for 10-15 minutes.
 Strain.